-What is the Food Score?
+What is the Food Score or Food Grade?

 |Item||Serving Size||Food Score|

-How Should I Use Food Score?
+How Should I Use this Score?

 - Lower in saturated fat, total fat, total carbs, sugar, cholesterol, and sodium